tudurom/bsc-thesis/main.typ

 == Reproducible Builds

-#todo[
-  Introduce reproducible builds ("independently-verifiable path from source to binary code").

-  Introduce Diverse Double-Compiling, and why it requires (or, can work) with reproducible compiler builds.

-  Write about how trust is still needed even when using reproducible builds, because of the cyclic dependency graph in most software which requires using binary blobs (that we trust) ⇒ relevant to this thesis.

-  Bootstrapping is a solution, but it is not the scope of this thesis, see @bootstrapping.
-]

 Users of open-source software can be targetted by attacks that inject malicious code during the build process @taxonomy_supply_chains @reviewofosssupplychains.
 Those can become victims either by just using the compromised software packages—in Linux distributions, for example—or